-Since there are several strains of giardia, and cats react only to type F, it is possible that any given strain might not spread from feline to human.
-However, to be safe, it makes sense to use good sanitation procedures.
+Since there are several strains of giardia, and cats usually have type F which is not infective to humans, it is uncommon for strains to be passed from cats to people.
+However, in rare instances, cats can contract strain A or B, so to be safe, it makes sense to use good sanitation procedures.
 Wash your hands thoroughly with soap and water after cleaning litter boxes and before handling food or touching your mouth.

 While a diagnosis of giardiasis sometimes strikes terror in the hearts of cattery owners and shelter volunteers, early intervention can help prevent a widespread epidemic.